Safari Overview

 A Slower Second Day in Murchison

 This day gives Murchison breathing room.
-Return to the tracks at sunrise for animals you may have missed, or simply enjoy the park in a softer mood as the light comes over the savannah.
-In the afternoon, you can rest at your lodge, watch the river life, or add another evening drive if you still want more wildlife time before overnight.
+Notably the size of the park, your guide or ranger may choose different tracks to spot different wildlife species, or return to the tracks at sunrise for animals you may have missed, or simply enjoy the park in a softer mood as the light comes over the savannah.
+In the afternoon, you can rest at your lodge, watch the river life, and later add another evening drive safari if you still want more wildlife time before overnight.

 Day 5